harrison-anth/sc_msi_legacy/README.md

 slurm_profile -- contains the settings used specifically for the University of Galway HPC

-### images
-Contains preliminary plots for all the samples prior to integration

 ### manifests
 This directory contains all the manifest files used to run the Snakemake pipeline.